BrickerFixer/Search-node-example/DOCUMENTATION.md

 ## Node Interconnectivity & Expansion (NOT IMPLEMENTED YET)

-The architecture is designed for future expansion to support **interconnected nodes**.
+The architecture is being designed for future expansion to support **interconnected nodes**.
 This enables nodes to communicate, share data, and collaborate on search and indexing tasks.
 Potential use cases include:

 - **Remote Search:** Query other nodes for additional results or enrichment.
 - **Index Sharing:** Share or synchronize index updates between nodes for improved coverage and freshness.